Last Updated on February 25, 2021 by Jim Ferri

 From the park, you can take the #30 bus out to Bygdøy Peninsula, a museum-loaded spit of land on the far side of the harbor.

 Here you’ll find four of the city’s popular museums.
 First is the Norsk Folkemuseum, with more than 150 buildings from all over Norway.
 Further along is the Viking Ship Museum, the closest you’ll ever get to the Viking civilization.
-In the Kon-Tiki Museum, you’ll learn about the famous voyage across the South Pacific; the Fram tells the story of Norwegian polar exploration.
+In the Kon-Tiki Museum, you’ll learn about the famous voyage across the South Pacific; the Fram Museum tells the story of Norwegian polar exploration.

 Copenhagen, Denmark (Day 10)